How Long Does it Take RouteNote to Review?

 They are one of the few services for Free Music Distribution.

-While three days may see him like a long time, out of all music distribution platforms this is VERY fast!
+While three days may seem like a long time, out of all music distribution platforms this is VERY fast!

 Compared to Distrokid, you can expect much better support from route note.